Remarks delivered on behalf of Mr Angel Gurría,

 When it comes to financing the Sustainable Development Goals, official development assistance will remain a crucial source of funding for development, especially for the poorest and most fragile countries.
 The OECD will continue to shine a spotlight on its members’ efforts as they work to fulfil their responsibilities.

 We will also need far greater volumes of private investment, and much smarter investment.
-The OECD’s Policy Framework for Investment is already helping more than 30 developing and emerging economies stimulate investment, create jobs, spur innovation and link local enterprises with global value chains.
+The OECD’s is already helping more than 30 developing and emerging economies stimulate investment, create jobs, spur innovation and link local enterprises with global value chains.

 The OECD is supporting the global fight against tax evasion and illicit financial flows through the OECD/G20 Base Erosion and Profit Shifting Project, and it is working with the 126 members of the OECD-hosted Global Forum on Transparency and Exchange of Information for Tax Purposes to increase transparency on tax issues.
 Together with UNDP, we are helping to build tax audit capacity in developing countries through our joint initiative, Tax.

 As we look beyond financing to the substance of some of the challenges ahead, the OECD is already actively engaged in the development of a new urban agenda, in preparation for UN Habitat III next year.
 In the area of education, PISA is already helping to monitor progress towards the aim of basic skills for all in more than 70 countries.
 The OECD’s PISA for Development initiative promises to increase our understanding of how children learn, teachers teach and school systems operate in developing countries, making a tangible contribution to the monitoring and achievement of a new education and learning goal.
 And our work on water governance and financing promises to make a tangible contribution to SDG 6.